Hafnium: History

 Encouraged by these suggestions and by the reappearance in 1922 of Urbain's claims that element 72 was a rare earth element discovered in 1911, Dirk Coster and Georg von Hevesy were motivated to search for the new element in zirconium ores.
 Hafnium was discovered by the two in 1923 in Copenhagen, Denmark, validating the original 1869 prediction of Mendeleev.
 It was ultimately found in zircon in Norway through X-ray spectroscopy analysis.
 The place where the discovery took place led to the element being named for the Latin name for "Copenhagen", Hafnia, the home town of Niels Bohr.
 Today, the Faculty of Science of the University of Copenhagen uses in its seal a stylized image of the hafnium atom.

 Hafnium was separated from zirconium through repeated recrystallization of the double ammonium or potassium fluorides by Valdemar Thal Jantzen and von Hevesey.
 Anton Eduard van Arkel and Jan Hendrik de Boer were the first to prepare metallic hafnium by passing hafnium tetraiodide vapor over a heated tungsten filament in 1924.
 This process for differential purification of zirconium and hafnium is still in use today.

-In 1923, six predicted elements were still missing from the periodic table: 43 (technetium), 61 (promethium), 85 (astatine), and 87 (francium) are radioactive elements and are only present in trace amounts in the environment, thus making elements 75 (rhenium) and 72 (hafnium) the last two unknown non-radioactive elements.
+In 1923, six predicted elements were still missing from the periodic table: 43 (technetium), 61 (promethium), 85 (astatine), and 87 (francium) are radioactive elements and are only present in trace amounts in the environment, thus making elements 75 (rhenium) and 72 (hafnium) the last two stable elements to be discovered.
+The element rhenium was found in 1908 by Masataka Ogawa, though its atomic number was misidentified at the time, and it was not generally recognised by the scientific community until its rediscovery by Walter Noddack, Ida Noddack, and Otto Berg in 1925.
+This makes it somewhat difficult to say if hafnium or rhenium was discovered last.

 Applications

-Most of the hafnium produced is used in the manufacture of control rods for nuclear reactors.
+Much of the hafnium produced is used in the manufacture of control rods for nuclear reactors and as an additive in nickel alloys to increase their heat resistance.

-Several details contribute to the fact that there are only a few technical uses for hafnium: First, the close similarity between hafnium and zirconium makes it possible to use the more abundant zirconium for most applications; second, hafnium was first available as pure metal after the use in the nuclear industry for hafnium-free zirconium in the late 1950s.
-Furthermore, the low abundance and difficult separation techniques necessary make it a scarce commodity.
-When the demand for hafnium-free zirconium dropped following the Fukushima disaster, the price of hafnium increased sharply from around $500–600/kg in 2014 to around $1000/kg in 2015.
+Hafnium has limited technical applications due to a few factors.
+It is very similar to zirconium, a more abundant element that can be used in most cases, and pure hafnium wasn't widely available until the late 1950s, when it became a byproduct of the nuclear industry's need for hafnium-free zirconium.
+Additionally, hafnium is rare and difficult to separate from other elements, making it expensive.
+After the Fukushima disaster reduced the demand for hafnium-free zirconium, the price of hafnium increased significantly from around $500–$600/kg ($227-$272/lb) in 2014 to around $1000/kg ($454/lb) in 2015.
+Hafnium products, such as tubes and sheets of the metal, could be purchased at €250/kg ($170/lb) in 2009.